Program in Sustainable Energy

 Undergraduate Off-Campus Experiences and Internships

 Students are encouraged to expand their experience through site visits and to summer internships with companies, government agencies, national and university laboratories (e.g., PPPL), and Princeton faculty.
 The energy-technology core course provides several on-campus site visit experiences to power generation stations, a fusion laboratory, and energy research labs on campus.
-Please note: due to the ongoing pandemic, for AY21-22 certain restrictions on travel remain in place (https://covid.princeton.edu/travel#Permissible-Travel-Guidelines) and students should refer to these before considering any travel.
+Please note: Due to the ongoing pandemic, for AY22–23 certain restrictions on travel may be reinstated (https://covid.princeton.edu/travel#Permissible-Travel-Guidelines) and students should refer to these before considering any travel.
 In addition, courses may not include site visits, depending upon current federal, state, and University policies.